 The following is a press release from American Gunsmithing Institute

-American Gunsmithing Institute (AGI), producers of the most authoritative Gunsmithing DVD courses, is pleased to offer gunsmiths and students a Design, Function and Repair: Colt 1911 class with Master Gunsmith Bob Dunlap.
-The course, to be held from Sept.
-21 – 25, 2015, is open to current AGI Professional Gunsmithing students only.
-Students must have successfully completed the Handgun section of the course prior to registration.
+American Gunsmithing Institute (AGI), producers of the most authoritative Gunsmithing DVD courses, is pleased to offer gunsmiths and students a Design, Function and Repair: Extractors class with Master Gunsmith Ken Brooks.
+The course, to be held from May 18 – 22, 2015 in Coquille, Oregon, is open to current AGI Professional Gunsmithing students only.
+Students must have successfully completed the Handguns section of the course prior to registration.

 Extractors are the problem and / or cure for 90 percent of all feeding issues with repeating firearms of virtually any design.
 This AGI instructor-led course covers the design, function and repair of extractors.
 It will teach the students the relationship of the extractor to the ejector of the different designs.
 Students will be fitting extractors to various designs, as well as fabricating a .22 extractor.

 Students will need to work on many differently designed extractors and are recommended to bring a 1911; a Remington 700; a rifle with a claw type of extractor, such as a Mauser 98, pre-64 Winchester Model 70, Winchester Model 70 Classic, Springfield 1903, 1917 Enfield or Arisaka, etc.; a Ruger 10/22, Ruger Standard auto or Marlin 60 series of .22’s; and a Remington 870 or 1100.
 Other semi-auto pistols which could be a bonus to bring but are not necessary, include: Smith & Wesson M&P series, Smith & Wesson 39-59 series, Browning Hi Power, CZ-75, CZ-52, Luger P-08 or a Mauser C-96 Broomhandle.